PostHog/posthog.com/contents/blog/async-migrations.md

 ## What's next?

 We currently have three async migrations in the codebase, each destined to make queries in PostHog significantly faster.
 If you're a user, make sure to run them!
+For more info, see our [dedicated docs](https://posthog.com/docs/self-host/configure/async-migrations/overview).

 Going forward, we're excited to make this system even better, polishing our upgrade flow, including more granular controls, and introducing automatic runs under certain circumstances.